Do Downpipes Really Have To Be Connected To Stormwater?

 Do downpipes have to be connected to stormwater?

-Whether you’re in Brisbane or beyond, you won’t find a council across Queensland that doesn’t require property owners to:
+Whether you’re in Gold Coast, Tweed Heads or beyond, you won’t find a council across Queensland or NSW that doesn’t require property owners to:

 But what about those downpipes?
 We all know what they are: although they can be horizontal, we’re talking mainly about those vertical stormwater pipes that deliver water from your roof gutters to their downward destination.
 Now, obviously, you don’t want the stormwater to simply run out of the downpipes simply to pool, flood or run uncontrolled towards your foundations or the neighbours’ property.
 But do downpipes have to be connected to stormwater drains as a mandatory measure?